How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 - Call to action (CTA) buttons to subscribe to your podcast

-If you’re unsure where to start, our friends at SeedProd have an excellent step-by-step tutorial for creating a podcast landing page.
+If you’re unsure where to start, our friends at SeedProd have a step-by-step tutorial for creating a podcast landing page.

 8. Optimize Your Podcast Website for SEO

-A podcast website isn’t just a great foundation for promoting your show.
-It’s also an effective way to draw in people looking for something specific.
-By that, we mean organic traffic – people who are looking for a solution to a problem that your podcast answers.
+A podcast website isn’t just a foundation for promoting your show.
+It’s also an effective way to draw in people searching for the topics you cover.

 But it’s hard to attract targeted traffic if you don’t optimize your website for search engines (SEO).
-This means tailoring your website content, such as blog posts, podcast episodes, and pages, around words people search for, i.e., keyword research.
+This means tailoring your website content, such as blog posts, podcast episodes, and pages, around words people search for.

 - An embedded audio player